 I’ve like to provide a quick book review of Robert Kiyosaki’s The Business School: For People Who Like Helping People.

 Sometime around 2004, one of my network marketing mentors handed me a copy of this book.
-Up until that time, I had never heard of Robert Kiyosaki before.
+Up until that point in time, I had never heard of Robert Kiyosaki before.

 When I first looked at the book I thought to myself; this is a small book.
 But after I opened it up and started reading it, I simply couldn’t put it down.

-The book covers lots of great points about why everyone should get involved in network marketing.
+The Business School covers lots of great points about why everyone should get involved in network marketing.
 Two points that really stuck out with me are:

-1. Network Marketing Teaches Important Business Skills: This industry is quite perhaps the only industry where you will learn so many diverse business skills to include sales, recruiting, marketing, public speaking skills, closing skills, people skills, business finances, and so much.
-Any aspiring entrepreneur should spend a couple years in this industry to develop their business skills.
+This industry is quite perhaps the only industry where you will learn so many diverse business skills to include sales, recruiting, marketing, public speaking skills, closing skills, people skills, business finances, leadership and so much more.
+Any aspiring entrepreneur should spend a couple of years in this industry to develop their business skills.

-I say that because I spent close to $50k on college (including my Master’s Degree) and never had ONE hour of instruction on how to start, run or grow a business, nor did I have any instruction on making money or investing money.
+I say that because I spent approximately $50,000 on my college education (including my Master’s Degree) and I never received ONE hour of instruction on how to start, run or grow a business, nor did I have any instruction on making money or investing money.
 Instead, I was taught to be an employee.

 During my time in MLM I have developed a wide variety of skills that helped me build my MLM Business and my traditional businesses.
 In addition, these skills could also be used to acquire a higher paying job, if I wanted a job.

-2. Network Marketing Allows You to Leverage Yourself: Once again, network marketing is one of only a few business models where you can leverage yourself through others without having employees or capital.
+Once again, network marketing is one of only a few business models where you can leverage yourself through others without needing employees or capital.

 Most business owners have to keep working to keep getting paid.
-Or, you have to hire a bunch of people that you have to constantly babysit.
-Or, you need a bunch of capital so you can buy other businesses.
+They’re a slave to their own business.
+Or, they have to hire a bunch of employees that cause nothing but headaches.
+Even worse, they need to invest a TON of money to scale their business.

 In network marketing, you can build a large team and then earn overrides and commissions from their sales volume.
 You don’t have to pay them a salary, benefits, or any of the traditional expenses with having employees on the books.
 In fact, you have ZERO employees.